Melloniah/Melloniah/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=melloniah&layout=compact&theme=radical)

+## Let's Build Something
+I'm actively seeking opportunities where I can contribute immediately while growing into more complex challenges.
+If you're looking for a developer who treats your codebase like their own and your users like they matter, let's talk.
+Check out my pinned repositories below to see what I build when I'm solving real problems.

 ##  Let's Connect!

-- 📧 Email: mellonakinyi@gmail.com
+- 📧 Email: mellon.obada.tech@gmail.com
 - 💼 LinkedIn: [linkedin.com/in/mellon-obada-224894125/](https://linkedin.com/in/mellon-obada-224894125/)
 - 🌐 Portfolio: https://mellon-portfolio-2dwz.vercel.app/
 ---